MarioLisbona/CA-T1A3-terminal-app/README.md

    print()
    confirm_display = Confirm.ask('Do you want to search for another contact?')

-   # ?if user selects no, break out to home menu
+   #if user selects no, break out to home menu
    if not confirm_display:
        search_again = False
        break